itsNileshHere/Windows-ISO-Debloater/README.md

--AIRemove "yes"             # Remove AI Components [Default: yes] -TPMBypass "no"             # Bypass TPM & hardware checks [Default: no] -UserFoldersEnable "yes"    # Enable user folders in Explorer [Default: yes] -ESDConvert "no"            # Compress ISO using ESD compression [Default: no] -useOscdimg "yes"           # Use oscdimg.exe for ISO creation [Default: yes]
+-AIRemove "yes"             # Remove AI Components [Default: yes] -TPMBypass "no"             # Bypass TPM & hardware checks [Default: no] -UserFoldersEnable "yes"    # Enable user folders in Explorer [Default: yes] -DriverIntegrate "no"       # Integrate drivers from the Drivers folder [Default: no] -ESDConvert "no"            # Compress ISO using ESD compression [Default: no] -useOscdimg "yes"           # Use oscdimg.exe for ISO creation [Default: yes]